 If your landlord does not keep your property safe, you can report the safety hazard to us.

 If you live in a house in multiple occupation (HMO) you can also report safety hazards to us.
-You can check if your landlord has a licence for the HMO.

 Report a repair or safety hazard

 If you have a problem with a repair or hazard, you need to contact your landlord first.

 If your landlord does not deal with the issue after you have contacted them, you can report it to us.